alex-grsm/alex-grsm.github.io/README.md

 I have participated in project development of various complexity on different CMS/Frameworks.
 Have an understanding of OOP principles.
 Good front-end development skills.
 I usually make fully responsive websites for clients.
-I have average knowledge of PHP and have experience with CPM pipedrive, lp-crm.
+I have average knowledge of PHP and have experience with CRM pipedrive, lp-crm.
 ## :open_file_folder: Reasons to hire me
 - Easy to read and SEO-friendly HTML-markup.
 - Cross-browser and high-performance.